DaveyJH/ci-portfolio-two/README.md

 <!-- typography -->

 The font used for the site are [Orbitron](https://fonts.google.com/specimen/Orbitron) and [Rajdhani](https://fonts.google.com/specimen/Rajdhani) from google fonts.
-Orbitron has been chosen as it has a geometric look which lends itself well to the content and feel of the site.
+Orbitron has been chosen as it has a geometric look that lends itself well to the content and feel of the site.
 It has been used for the main heading and the nav elements, all utilising the small-caps font variant.
 Rajdhani has been chosen for the main text content of the site.
 The squared styling fits well with the Orbitron font and allows for a pleasant visual appearance with its slightly rounded corners.
 ***